-The G Pen Nova LXE improves on the original Nova because of its better dab tool and increased airflow.
+The G Pen Nova is a great concentrate vaporizer because of its built-in dab tool and great airflow.
 It is also 510 threaded so it can be used with a wide variety of pre-filled cartridges, which gives it a welcome level of versatility.
-That makes the Nova LXE one of the best dab pens for wax newcomers and veterans alike.
+That makes the G Pen Nova one of the better dab pens for wax newcomers and veterans alike.

 The Nexus Pro is one of the better wax pens because its glass mouthpiece makes the great flavor even better by keeping the vapor pure and the draw resistance low.
 Magnetic connections make it easy to assemble and disassemble so both beginners and veterans will find it very easy to use.
 Those features, plus a sensible price, make the Nexus Pro a solid choice for vapers of all stripes.

 The Atmos Swiss can function as a wax vaporizer, an e-nail, a dab rig accessory, and a weed vaporizer.
 So is this the only vaporizer you’ll ever need?
 Not so fast, it works just fine as a vape pen but all those other functions require the use of additional equipment, which means additional expenses.
 The Swiss is certainly versatile but it’s also proof that it’s better to be great at one thing than it is to be okay at lots of things.

 What are dab pens?